 - 30% graduate with honors (summa, magna & cum laude).

-- The most common individualized major themes include international studies and health studies.
+- The most common individualized major themes include health or international studies.

-- Existing minors are often a starting point for majors, for example: Neuroscience, Public Policy, Religion, American Sign Language.
+- Existing minors are often a starting point for majors, for example: Neuroscience, Film Studies, Crime and Justice, American Sign Language.

 - Many different kinds of majors are possible.
 Here are three examples drawn from our latest admissions round (September 2017):